 ServSafe Manager Training Program

-Choose from one of our many public classes held in the Greater Michigan and Northern Indiana areas.
-We provide a comfortable, Chef driven course with practical experience demonstrations.
-We provide all class materials including the textbook, exams, answer sheets, refreshments and lunch for classes and the exams for the examination only.
+Choose from one of our many public classes held.
+We provide a comfortable Chef driven course with practical experience.
+We provide all materials for the classes and exams including practice tests and a study guide.
+(2-day class add $50 per person – Ohio only)

 Proctored Exam at our office